Shiso: History

 Perilla frutescens was cultivated in ancient China.
 One of the early mentions comes from the Supplementary Records of Renowned Physicians (名醫別錄 Míng Yī Bié Lù), written around 500 AD, where it is listed as su (蘇), and some of its uses are described.
 The plant was introduced into Japan around the eighth to ninth centuries.

 Red shiso became available to gardening enthusiasts in England around 1855.
 By 1862, the English were reporting overuse of this plant, and proposing Coleus vershaeffeltii or Amaranthus melancholicus var. ruber made available by J.G.
 Veitch as an alternative.
 It was introduced later in the United States, perhaps in the 1860s.
 Today, it is considered a weed or invasive species.

 Description

 Shiso grows to 40–100 cm tall.
 It has broad ovate leaves with pointy ends and serrated margins, arranged oppositely with long leafstalks.
-Shiso seeds are about 1mm in size, and are smaller and harder compared to other perilla varieties.
+Shiso seeds are about 1 mm in size, and are smaller and harder compared to other perilla varieties.
 Seeds weigh about 1.5 g per 1000 seeds.

 The plants are not frost hardy.
 In USDA zones 11 and above, they grow as perennials.